felixge/node-fast-or-slow/Readme.md

 **Fast tests:**

 * Finish in < 10ms / test
-* Pass without a network, database, or any other software not installed on every machine used by your team.
+* Pass without a network, database, or any software not installed on every machine used by your team.

 **Slow tests:**